@clickstreamhq/sdk

 referrerPolicy | ReferrerPolicy | Referrer policy for the loader request. |

-data | Record<string, string | number | boolean | null | undefined> | Extra data-* attributes. |
+data | Record<string, string | number | boolean | null | undefined> | Extra data-* attributes.
+Keys may be camelCase or kebab-case. |

 target | HTMLElement | Parent node.
 Defaults to document.head, then document.body. |